microsoft/WindowsAgentArena/README.md

         az storage blob upload-batch --account-name <STORAGE_ACCOUNT_NAME> --destination <CONTAINER_NAME> --source <LOCAL_FOLDER>
         # For a list of parameters check: https://docs.microsoft.com/en-us/cli/azure/storage/blob?view=azure-cli-latest
         ```
     - Alternatively, use the [Azure portal](https://portal.azure.com/) interface to upload the folder.
 Navigate to the storage account, click on `Storage browser->Blob containers`, select your container, and upload the folder.
-This option is not recomended for large files as connections might get unstable.
+This option is not recommended for large files as connections might get unstable.

 - [Optional] If you are not using the default `windowsarena/winarena:latest` image, you can upload your custom image to the Azure Container Registry.
 You can do so by following the [Azure Container Registry documentation](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal)
     ```bash